SpiceSharp/SpiceSharpParser/README.md

 ## Compatibility
 ### PSpice
 SpiceSharpParser is able to parse some of PSpice netlists.
-At the moment due to lack of implementation of LAPLACE and FREQ (part of analog behavioral modeling) and a few other features parsing can fail.
+At the moment due to lack of implementation of LAPLACE and FREQ (part of analog behavioral modeling) and other features parsing or execution can fail.

 ## Capabilities